goldeneggg/structil/README.md

 		panic(err)
 	}

 	// We can use method chain for Find and Into methods.
+	//  - Find returns a Finder that fields in struct are looked up and held named "names".
+	//  - Into returns a Finder that nested struct fields are looked up and held named "names".
-  // And finally, we can call ToMap method for converting from struct to map.
-	m, err := finder.
+	// And finally, we can call ToMap method for converting from struct to map. m, err := finder.
 		Find("Name", "School").
 		Into("Company").Find("Address").